Pranita-dumbre/C-Programming/Pattern_Printing/README.md

 ########################################################################
 Pattern Printing in C
 ##########################################################################

-Welcome to my Pattern Printing repository.
+About

-This folder contains various C programs for pattern printing.
-These programs are designed to improve logical thinking, nested loop concepts, and problem-solving skills.
+This folder contains C programs for various pattern printing problems.
+The programs are designed to improve logical thinking and strengthen the understanding of nested loops and conditional statements.

 ###########################################################################
  Topics Covered
 ##########################################################################

 - Star Patterns
 - Number Patterns
 - Alphabet Patterns
 - Hollow Patterns
 - Triangle Patterns
 - Pyramid Patterns
-- Square Patterns
-- Rectangle Patterns
-- Diagonal Patterns
 - Matrix Patterns

 ################################################################################
  Skills Practiced
 ################################################################################